nextstrain/augur/docs/exportv.md

 ## Great!
 What do I need to do to move to `v2`?
 You can always get a full overview of the arguments for export v2 with `augur export v2 --help`.

 You can now choose between exporting using just the command-line or using a combination of the command-line and config file.
-Remember that **any command line options you use will override anything set in your config file**, if you are using both.
+Remember that generally **any command line options you use will override the same option in your config file**.

 We'll first cover what's the same/almost the same as in `export v1`, which are all things that must be passed in via command-line.
 Then we'll cover how to use [command-line options](#command-line-options), and finally how to use a [config file](#how-do-i-use-a-config-file-in-v2).